dtolnay/rust-quiz/questions/037-temporaries-drop.md

 # Explanation

-In both cases, since we don't assign the `NoisyDrop` instance to a variable, it is a [temporary].
+In both cases, since we don't assign the `Drop0` instance to a variable, it is a [temporary].

 In `let` statements, [temporary lifetime extension][tle] takes place and extends the temporary's lifetime until the end of the block, there it is dropped.
-So `1` is printed first, and then the `NoisyDrop` is dropped and `0` is printed.
+So `1` is printed first, and then the `Drop0` is dropped and `0` is printed.

 In assignments, however (`_ = ` is a [destructuring assignment][des_assign]),
 there is no temporary lifetime extension, and temporaries are dropped at the end